ardahzr/Scoliosis-Classification/README.md

 ## Installation:

-1. Install the required packages:
+1. Install the required packages
-Use code with caution.
-pip install -r requirements.txt
 2. Download the dataset in COCO format and place it in the `data` directory.
 3. Update the `config.yaml` file with your training parameters.